Mohamed Research

 Contact Number(s):

-Dr. Feroze Mohamed received his PhD in Biomedical Engineering from Drexel University in 1996.
-He is currently the Director of Jefferson Integrated Magnetic Resonance Imaging Center (JIMRC) at Thomas Jefferson University and has a demonstrated record of extensive work and publications in fMRI, structural MRI and Diffusion Tensor Imaging over the last two decades.
-He has served as a PI, co-PI, and co-Investigator on NIH, private foundation and industrial grants.
-These grants have been primarily in the development and new applications of MRI methods (BOLD, DTI, DWI etc.) for patient as well as normative subjects of the central nervous system (CNS: Brain & Spine).
+Dr. Feroze Mohamed received his PhD in Biomedical Engineering from Drexel University.
+He is currently the Director of Jefferson Integrated Magnetic Resonance Imaging Center (JIMRC) at Thomas Jefferson University and has a demonstrated record of extensive work and publications in fMRI, structural MRI, and Diffusion Imaging over the last three decades.
+He is a fellow of the American Society of Functional Neuroradiology and has served on several national committees on quantitative imaging and biomarker development.
+He has served as a PI, co-PI, and co-Investigator on NIH, private foundation, and industrial grants.
+These grants have been primarily in the development and new applications of MRI methods (BOLD, Diffusion, etc.) for patients as well as normative subjects of the central nervous system (CNS: Brain & Spine).

 About JIMRIC